yrammos/SublimeLog/README.md

 Whatever path-filename you enter there is relative to your root folder, so please be sure you have adequate write permissions or the plug-in will complain politely.

-Also note that Sublime Editor must be restarted for changes to take effect.
+Also note that Sublime Text must be restarted for changes to take effect.

 ### Serving suggestion